-The 2018 girls soccer season begins on August 20, 2017.
-Online registration will open August 1, 2018.
+The 2018 girls soccer season begins on August 20.
+Online registration is now open and is required in order to be able to participate in tryouts.
 Our soccer program currently offers two levels of play; varsity and junior varsity.
 Cuts may be made based on the number of interested participants.

 Summer Training Sessions:

 These sessions are open to all incoming freshman, interested and returning KCHS students, it is highly encouraged to attend, but is not mandatory.
 It is an opportunity to connect with other players and the coaches, and understand expectations for tryouts and beyond.
 Those who attend will be more prepared for tryouts in August.
-Detailed training days to come.
+A detailed training calendar can be found here.

 For those who make the JV or Varsity team, we will leave Kennedy Catholic Friday (8/24) afternoon and return Sunday mid-afternoon.
 Details will come following tryouts.